GraphQLGuide/book/text/understanding-graphql/graphql-as-an-alternative-to-a-rest-api.md

+---
+title: GraphQL as an alternative to a REST API
+---

 # GraphQL as an alternative to a REST API

 This chapter examines how to build a fully-functional API using REST techniques and how that compares to building an equivalent API using GraphQL.